Leafwing-Studios/fop-rules/docs/character-options/classes/incarnation.md

 At level 11, you learn to rally your allies with a fearsome cry.

 While transformed, you can use the Outburst major action at the cost of one stack of emotion.
-When you do so, all allies within 30 feet of you gain 6 + Presence absorption.
+When you do so, all allies within 6 tiles of you gain 6 + Presence absorption.

 ### Impunity: Bravery